openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ## Solcast Channels

-Each `sc-plane` reports it's own values including a `raw` channel holding json content.
+Each `sc-plane` reports its own values including a `raw` channel holding json content.
 The `sc-site` bridge sums up all attached `sc-plane` values and provides the total forecast for your home location.

 Channels are covering today's actual data with current, remaining and today's total prediction.